Ethan Allen boating accident: NTSB report

-On July 25, 2006, the final report for the Ethan Allen boating accident was released by The National Transportation Safety Board.
+On July 25, 2006, the final report for the Ethan Allen boating sinking was released by The National Transportation Safety Board.
 It established that Ethan Allen had capsized as a result of insufficient stability.
 The US Coast Guard was responsible for the original certification of the vessel, then called the Double Dolphin.
-She was originally certificated by the USCG for 48 passengers and 2 crew.
+She was originally certificated by the USCG for 48 passengers and two crew.

 When the owner of the Double Dolphin fitted the boat with an elaborate pipe structure and canvas top, the center of gravity was raised and, more importantly, the projected side area vastly increased.
 No retesting to either Simplified Stability Proof Test (SST) nor to Subchapter S is recorded to have occurred under Coast Guard oversight after those modifications were carried out.

 In the mid-1970s the boat along with two other sister vessels was sold to Shoreline Cruises in Lake George.
 The US Coast Guard certificates were at that point still current and valid.
 New York State vessel regulators were given those certificates and, based on the US Coast Guard officially stating (incorrectly) that the boat had sufficient reserve stability to safely carry 48 passengers and 2 crew, New York regulators then gave the boat the same rating.
 In 1989, when the owner had a hard (wood and fiberglass) top installed to replace the pipe structure canopy, it was determined that its lower height more than compensated for its slightly greater weight.
 The state of New York did not have any method in place for assessing vessel stability and the vessel received no further testing or oversight regarding stability.